Hugh-Kumbi/Cybersecurity-Portfolio/IV. Assests Threats and Vulnerabilities/Instructions.md

 ### What to Include in Your Response

-* Develop and implement custom rules in Suricata.
-* Analyze network traffic using packet capture (PCAP) files.
-* Review and interpret output logs, including `fast.log` and `eve.json`.
+Be sure to include the following elements in your completed activity:

+* List of 3 devices on the home network

+* List network access, owner, and location for each device

+* 1–2 notes on network access

+* A sensitivity classification

-# Conducting a Risk Assessment for Business Operations
+# 2.1 Conducting a Risk Assessment for Business Operations

 > Please visit this [link](https://www.coursera.org/learn/assets-threats-and-vulnerabilities?specialization=google-cybersecurity) for further information.